Alfred Wegener: Continental drift theory

-Alfred Wegener first thought of this idea by noticing that the different large landmasses of the Earth almost fit together like a jigsaw puzzle.
+Wegener first thought of this idea by noticing that the different large landmasses of the Earth almost fit together like a jigsaw puzzle.
 The continental shelf of the Americas fits closely to Africa and Europe.
 Antarctica, Australia, India and Madagascar fit next to the tip of Southern Africa.
 But Wegener only published his idea after reading a paper in 1911 which criticised the prevalent hypothesis, that a bridge of land once connected Europe and America, on the grounds that this contradicts isostasy.
 Wegener's main interest was meteorology, and he wanted to join the Denmark-Greenland expedition scheduled for mid-1912.
-He presented his Continental Drift hypothesis on 6 January 1912.
+He presented his continental drift hypothesis on 6 January 1912.
 He analysed both sides of the Atlantic Ocean for rock type, geological structures and fossils.
 He noticed that there was a significant similarity between matching sides of the continents, especially in fossil plants.

-From 1912, Wegener publicly advocated the existence of "continental drift", arguing that all the continents were once joined together in a single landmass and had since drifted apart.
+From 1912, Wegener publicly advocated the existence of "continental drift", arguing that all the continents were once joined in a single landmass and had since drifted apart.
 He supposed that the mechanisms causing the drift might be the centrifugal force of the Earth's rotation ("Polflucht") or the astronomical precession.
 Wegener also speculated about sea-floor spreading and the role of the mid-ocean ridges, stating that "the Mid-Atlantic Ridge ... zone in which the floor of the Atlantic, as it keeps spreading, is continuously tearing open and making space for fresh, relatively fluid and hot sima [rising] from depth."
 However, he did not pursue these ideas in his later works.